gvwilson/thirdbit/src/fiction/bear/index.md

 I was halfway through the first one."

-"Well, if that braying little donkey of a prince had taken the whole troop with him, that wouldn't be a problem," Muddh snarled.
+"Well, if that braying little donkey of a prince had taken the whole troop with him, that wouldn't be a problem," Mukh snarled.
 "Can you order them away?
 Can you, I don't know, can you send them to look for what's-her-name, the girl?"